deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 I am always looking for new challenges and decided this would be a fun one!

-If you would like to take a look at how SMEP can be bypassed via `U/S` bit corruption in C, [here](https://github.com/connormcgarr/Kernel-Exploits/blob/master/HEVD/Write-What-Where/Windows10_WriteWhatWhere.c) is this same exploit written in C (note- some offsets may be different).
+If you would like to take a look at how SMEP can be bypassed via `U/S` bit corruption in C, [here](https://github.com/connormcgarr/Kernel-Exploits/blob/master/HEVD/Write-What-Where/Windows10_WriteWhatWhere.c) is this same exploit written in C (note - some offsets may be different).

 As always, feel free to reach out to me with any questions, comments, or corrections!
 Until then!